 Duck hunter drowns after kayak capsized on lake

 JACKSON CO., Ala.
-(WAFF/Gray News) - Authorities recovered the body of a missing duck hunter from Lake Guntersville in Alabama early Monday morning.
+(WAFF/Gray News) - Authorities recovered the body of a duck hunter who drowned in Lake Guntersville in Alabama early Monday morning.

 The Alabama Law Enforcement Agency says 22-year-old Brooks Hardie of Bremen, Georgia, never resurfaced after his kayak capsized while duck hunting around 8 a.m. on Saturday.